mritunjaysharma394/vowpal-wiki/Python.md

    4. `python setup.py --vcpkg-root C:\path\to\vcpkg install`
         - Where `C:\path\to\vcpkg` is the root directory of where you cloned vcpkg

+**NOTE:** Attempting to install boost-python in vcpkg while multiple python versions are installed in vcpkg will cause errors.
+Ensure only the relevant python version is installed in the environment before proceeding.

 ### OSX
 There are several known issues regarding the VowpalWabbit installation for OSX.
 1. Building and installing VowpalWabbit with Anaconda will crash on OSX 10.14 or later.
 See [this issue](https://github.com/VowpalWabbit/vowpal_wabbit/issues/2100) for details